Vietnam is a country full of beautiful scenery, fabulous food and a laid-back lifestyle.

-This post may cntain affiliate links. they cost you nothing but we make a small commission.
+This post may contain affiliate links. they cost you nothing but we make a small commission.

-But Vietnam?
-We were conned on our very first day of landing and this continued until we hardened up and got wise to the tricks.
-Here are the scams you need to be one step ahead of.
+This continued until we finally hardened up and got wise to the tricks.
+Here are a few things you need to be one step ahead of when visiting Vietnam.

 I’m sorry local taxi drivers, I know you are all complaining that Uber is stealing your business, but a small word of advice.
 Stop bloody ripping people off and maybe tourists would use you more.